eldonaldo/go-project-template/README.md

-# Go Project Template - Suited for Webapp MVP
+# A Simple Go Project Template - Suited for Webapp MVPs

 A simple go project structure setup with all dependencies you need to get your MVP off the ground :rocket:

 The project is suited as starting point for a simple webapp MVP.
-It besides the core files needed to get the setup running it contains a simple user module showcasing the project structure.
+Besides the core files needed to get the setup running it contains a simple user module showcasing the intended project structure.
 Running the project starts the app exposing a REST API using the go-shipped webserver.

 **Features**

-* Live reloading
+* Live reloading :trollface:
-* sqllite3 database for local development
+* sqllite3 database for local development :heart:
-* ORM ready to go
+* ORM ready to go :runner:
-* A simple database migration system
+* A simple database migration system :raised_hands:
-* Injection of environment variables into config files
+* Injection of environment variables into config files :notes:
-* Simple spring-like repository structure for convenient database queries
+* Simple spring-like repository structure for convenient database queries :star:

+I hope you find it useful! :beer: :pizza:

 ## Installation